History of Shiraz: Islamic period

 Shiraz soon returned to prosperity under the enlightened rule of Karim Khan Zand who made it his capital in 1762.
 Employing more than 12,000 workers he constructed a royal district with a fortress, many administrative buildings, a mosque and one of the finest covered bazaars in Iran.
 He had a moat built around the city, constructed an irrigation and drainage system, and rebuilt the city walls.
 However, Karim Khan's heirs failed to secure his gains.
-When Agha Mohammad Khan, the founder of the Qajar dynasty, eventually came to power, he wreaked his revenge on Shiraz by destroying the city fortification and moving the national capital to Sari.
-Although lowered to the rank of provincial capital, Shiraz maintained a level of prosperity as a result of the continuing importance of the trade route to the Persian Gulf and its governorship was a royal prerogative throughout the Qajar dynasty. many of the famous gardens, buildings and residences built during the nineteenth century, contribute to the actual outlook of the city.
+When Agha Mohammad Khan Qajar, the founder of the Qajar dynasty, eventually rose to power, he wreaked his revenge on Shiraz by destroying the city fortification and moving the national capital to Sari.
+Although lowered to the rank of a provincial capital, Shiraz maintained a level of prosperity as a result of the continuing importance of the trade route to the Persian Gulf and its governorship was a royal prerogative throughout the Qajar era. many of the famous gardens, buildings and residences built during the nineteenth century, contribute to the actual outlook of the city.

 Shiraz is the birthplace of the founder of the short-lived Babi movement, the Báb (Sayyid `Ali-Muhammad Shirazi, 1819-1850).
 In this city, on the evening of 22 May 1844, he began discussions that led to his claiming to be an interpreter of the Qur'an, the first of several progressive claims between then and 1849.
 Since the Báb is considered a 'forerunner' of the Baháʼí Faith, Shiraz is a holy city for Bahá’ís, where the Báb's House (demolished in 1979 by the Islamic regime) was a putative pilgrimage site.

 In 1910 a pogrom of the Jewish quarter started after false rumours that the Jews had ritually killed a Muslim girl.
 In the course of the pogrom, 12 Jews were killed and about 50 were injured, and 6,000 Jews of Shiraz were robbed of all their possessions.

 The city's role in trade greatly diminished with the opening of the trans-Iranian railway in the 1930s, as trade routes shifted to the ports in Khuzestan.
 Much of the architectural inheritance of Shiraz, and especially the royal district of the Zands, was either neglected or destroyed as a result of irresponsible town planning under the Pahlavi dynasty.
 Lacking any great industrial, religious or strategic importance, Shiraz became an administrative centre, although its population has grown considerably since the 1979 revolution.